-4.16 Property, Plant and Equipment
+4.15 Property, Plant and Equipment

-Property, plant and equipment include assets of foreseeable useful life longer than one (1) year, that are complete and used by the Group in order to provide services.
+Property, plant and equipment include assets of foreseeable useful life longer than one (1) year, that are complete and used by the Bank in order to provide services.

-Property, plant and equipment are recognised at acquisition cost less accumulated depreciation and impairment provisions.
+Property, plant and equipment are recognised at acquisition cost less accumulated depreciation and write-downs for impairment.
 The residual value and useful life of property, plant and equipment are subject to annual reviews.